duykhoa/duykhoa.github.io/content/posts/test-command-query-with-mock/index.md

 })
 ```

-The happy scenario is similar, by altering the `Return` parameter to nil in the mock expection setup.
+To test the happy scenario, modify the mock expectation setup by setting the `Return` parameter to nil.

 # Conclusion

-CQS can help streamline testing efforts by promoting a clear separation of concerns, making it easier to write comprehensive and maintainable tests.
+By enforcing a clean separation of concerns, CQS makes it easier to write targeted tests for individual components.
+This increased testability leads to higher quality software, as bugs can be identified and fixed more efficiently.